-- 6.1 The Trust is a public authority for the purposes of the Data Protection Act and therefore requires a data protection officer (DPO). - 6.2 A DPO should be appointed by all Trusts in England and the officer should be someone who is independent from the processing of personal data. - 6.3 The DPO should have specialist knowledge of data protection laws and the requirements on the Trust for compliance, and should be someone who is able to advise and influence the senior leadership of the Trust. - 6.4 The DPO will assist the Trust in monitoring internal compliance, inform and advise on data protection obligations, provide advice regarding Data Protection Impact Assessments (see the section on this further on in this policy) and act as a point of contact for data subjects and the supervisory authority (ICO). - 6.5 The DPO's details must be made available to the data subjects, this is done through the privacy notices for the Trust. - 6.6 The Trust can refer to Article 39 GDPR for further definition of the tasks of the DPO.
+- 6.1 The Trust handles a large amount of personal data under the DPA and therefore requires a data protection officer (DPO). - 6.2 A DPO should be appointed by all Trusts in England and the officer should be someone who is independent from the processing of personal data. - 6.3 The DPO should have specialist knowledge of data protection laws and the requirements on the Trust for compliance, and should be someone who is able to advise and influence the senior leadership of the Trust. - 6.4 The DPO will assist the Trust in monitoring internal compliance, inform and advise on data protection obligations, provide advice regarding Data Protection Impact Assessments (see the section on this further on in this policy) and act as a point of contact for data subjects and the supervisory authority (ICO).

+- 6.5 The DPO's details must be made available to the data subjects, this is done through the privacy notices for the Trust. - 6.6 The Trust can refer to Article 39 GDPR for further definition of the tasks of the DPO.